SAP/node-hdb/README.md

 });
 ```
 If not set, the value of `packetSize` defaults to 131072 (128KB) and `packetSizeLimit` defaults to `packetSize`.
 Values for `packetSize` may range from 65536 (64KB) to 1073741823 (1GB-1).
 Values for `packetSizeLimit` may range from `packetSize` to 1073741823 (1GB-1).

+### Network Compression
+By default, network compression depends on the server configuration:
+`indexserver.ini > session > compression` is TRUE by default on HANA Cloud, and FALSE otherwise.

+You can override this using the client-side `compress` option:

+- `compress: true` → **Forces compression**, even if the server disables it
+- `compress: false` → **Disables compression**, even if the server enables it

+When compression is enabled, packets larger than 10240 bytes (10 KB) are compressed.

+**Note:**
+Network compression may improve performance by reducing the size of data sent over the network.
+This is especially helpful on slow connections or when sending large or highly compressible data.
+However, it can also introduce CPU overhead for compression and decompression.
+**We recommend benchmarking compression with your own workloads and deployment environment to determine its effectiveness.**

 Direct Statement Execution
 --------------------------